virgesmith/inexmo/README.md

 - Any changes to `#include`-d files won't automatically trigger a rebuild - the module will need to be manually deleted
 - Inline C++ code will break some pydocstyle linting rules, so they will need to be disabled.
 Likewise `type: ignore[empty-body]` may be required to silence mypy.
-- To determine when modules needs to be rebuilt, the out-of-date module is loaded to get its checksum.
-Although the module gets rebuilt, a re-import *does not* load the changes.
-An exception is thrown in this case.

 ## Usage